STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 --
 // Install documentation.
 If RadiumDoc is compiled, install documentation to bundle directory for install target RADIUM_INSTALL_DOC:BOOL=ON
 --
+// Value of CMAKE_INSTALL_MESSAGE for dependencies.
+See documentations of CMAKE_INSTALL_MESSAGE for possible values RADIUM_EXTERNAL_CMAKE_INSTALL_MESSAGE=NEVER
+--
 // Disable Radium Log messages
 RADIUM_QUIET:BOOL=OFF